neil-uwb/Meteo-Project/README.md

 # Analysis:

 Looking at the average values over each month, there appears to be some similarities to the cross-correlation results found.
-The large precipitation rate drop for the OSSM was in June, but for the OOSM was in October.
+The large precipitation rate drop and peak for the OSSM was in June and July respectively, but for the OOSM was in October and November respectively.
 This show quite a long lag time between similar precipitation conditions.
-On the other hand, wind speed appears to be quite similar, with both having low points in April and May.
-It is possible that these two locations are in a region with the same current and winds and because of the nature of how quickly wind can move, they experience similar conditions almost immediately, but since clouds take longer to move, similar weather patterns occur at very different times.
+On the other hand, wind speed appears to be quite similar, with both having low points in April and May with high points in December.
+It is possible that these two locations are in a region with the same currents/winds and because of the nature of how quickly wind can move, they experience similar conditions almost immediately, but since clouds may take longer to move, similar weather patterns occur at very different times.

 ![](https://github.com/neil-uwb/Meteo-Project/blob/master/Meteo%20Pics/Currents.png)[2]